telerik/ajax-docs/controls/treelist/data-editing/edit-mode/overview.md

 ![RadTreeList InPlace EditMode](images/treelist_inplace-edit-mode.png)

->note Note that in-place edit mode is supported only for auto-generated edit forms.
+>tip Note that in-place edit mode is supported only for auto-generated edit forms.
 >